 Precautions For The COVID-19 Coronavirus

 At Manual Medicine Spine & Sports Physical Therapy, the health of our patients and staff is our top priority.
-As you may be aware the Novel Coronavirus (COVID-19) presents an emerging public health threat.
-Additionally, it is also cold and flu season in Washington DC.
+As you may be aware the Coronavirus (COVID-19) continues to present an emerging public health threat.
+Additionally, it is also allergy season in Washington DC.
 As always, we practice the CDC recommended cleaning procedures and protocols to prevent the spread of these viruses and illnesses.
 We encourage everyone to take the necessary precautions to stay healthy and help us maintain a safe environment for our patients and our staff.
 While we remain diligent in taking these necessary precautions and alter our daily routines during this global health crisis, we want to let you know that our doors are still open, and will remain open unless we are told otherwise by our governmental leaders.
-We have considered the question of whether or not to stay open from an ethical perspective.
-The question pertains to whether or not we, as private practice business owners, are contributing to the rise of the infection curve, versus supporting the flattening of it, by remaining open to see our patients.

 We want to share that a memorandum was issued on March 19, 2020, by the U.S. Department of Homeland Security which states: